opensecuritycontroller/community/development/issue_tracking.md

 Choose **at most one** of each type of label:

 Triage Status
 * triage/approved/active: Accepted defects planned to be addressed on the next release.
+Issues with this label will also have a milestone assigned to them.
 * triage/approved/on-hold: Accepted defects without a targeted release.
 * triage/declined/duplicate: Duplicate of another existing issue, triage should add a mention to the existing issue.
 * triage/declined/by-design: Declined, the reported behavior is by design.